QuentinRa/blog.quentinra.dev/info/networking/index.md

 <div class="row row-cols-md-2"><div>

 A **network interface** is the connection between your machine, and the network.
-In the machine, there is a virtual representation of a network interface, called virtual network interface.
+It's most likely done by a network card.
+From the machine point of view, a virtual representation of a network interface was introduced, called virtual network interface.

 For instance, if you are using Ethernet, then you will most likely have a virtual interface called `eth0` <small>(or ethSomething)</small>.